 This is a photo of little Eugenie when she lived on the north shore of Long Island in between salt water and fresh water with the starfish and cattails and frogs.
 Eugenie’s memories of this special place helped her imagine and paint Frogness.

 Making the art for a book is a long process with many steps.
-Below, see how Eugenie makes an illustration with pencil, pen, gesso, and finally colorful paints on canvas.
+Eugenie sketched and painted for several months.
+Below, see how Eugenie made the illustrations with pencil, pen, gesso, and finally colorful paints on canvas.

 Step 1: Eugenie draws pictures in pencil.